awwad/uptane/README.md

 The Director can only instruct clients to install images validated by the Image Repository.

-But what happens if, at the same time, the attacker is able to sign with an image-signing key for the Image Repository?
+But what happens if, at the same time, the attacker is able to get a hold of a high-level image-signing key trusted by the Image Repository?
+(Note that these should generally be offline keys and rarely need to be used.)
+With the previous attack still in place, let's add:
 ```python
 >>> di.add_target_and_write_to_live(filename='firmware.img', file_content='evil content')
 ```